pkgcore/pkgcore/dev-notes/hacking.rst

-  for objects that compare equal, or you get *really* weird behaviour in dicts/sets ("thing in dict" returning False because the hash values differ while "thing in dict.keys()" returns True because that does not use the hash value, only does equality checks).
+  for objects that compare equal, or you get *really* weird behaviour in dicts/sets ("thing in dict" returning False because the hash values differ while "thing in dict.keys()" returns True because that does not use the hash value, only equality checks).
 - If the hash value changes after the object was put in a dict you get weird behaviour too ("s=set([thing]); thing.change_hash();thing in s" is False, but "thing in list(s)" is True).
 So if your objects are